gdbroman/broman.blog/about.md

 🌎 I'm also a university student, currently experimenting with the whole digital nomad thing due to all learning being held online.

 Here's me being a bit more professional: [Resume Website](https://gustafbroman.github.io){:target="_blank"}.

-## What's your full name?

-It's kind of a scandinavian mouthful, so you can just call me Alex Broman.

 ## Okay.
 How do I reach out?